-When I used to fall asleep in the pub at night, there was always music playing – Motown, Soul and 80s pop.
+When I fell asleep in the pub at night, there was always music playing – Motown, Soul and 80s pop.
 Listening to music on a daily basis made me just want to be in a band.

-So, when I was 15 I decided to do some work experience at Square One Studios in Bury where Steve Boyce Buckley – who is now an Audio Engineering tutor here– was the Studio Engineer and inspired me to take up music professionally.
+So, when I was 15 I decided to get some work experience at Square One Studios in Bury where Steve Boyce Buckley – who is now an Audio Engineering tutor here– was the Studio Engineer, which inspired me to take up music professionally.

 But, when I was growing up and starting in bands there wasn’t really the options that people have these days, like the excellent facilities here in Spirit.
 The different options that kids have got – we didn’t really have those unless you had the money to pay for it.
 So, I didn’t really get any musical education other than just teaching myself how to rip off other musicians.